 Recent studies have confirmed that drugs that act like GLP-1 inflame the pancreas.
 By spiking hormone levels, the drugs change the normal GLP-1 pathway to the pancreas and also speed up the creation of the cells that line the pancreatic duct.

-These findings are likely due to the fact that diabetes drugs are used for long periods of time.
-Type-2 diabetes does not have a cure thus patients can be on a single treatment for decades.
+These findings are likely because diabetes drugs are used for lengthy periods of time.
+Type-2 diabetes does not have a cure, thus patients can be on a single treatment for decades.
 If patients were using Byetta or Januvia for a short period of time, it is likely that the pancreatic cancer correlation would not persist because the duct cells would not be over-stimulated every day.

 If you believe that you or a loved one may be able to link Januvia or Byetta to pancreatic cancer, contact us online or call us at 800.553.8082.